Insights: Operational intelligence for how businesses perform.

 Introduction

+In this guide, you’ll learn how to build a KPI dashboard for your business.
 Most businesses don’t fail because of lack of effort—they fail because they can’t see what’s actually happening.

 A KPI dashboard turns your business into something measurable, trackable, and improvable.